 The best part about this popcorn recipe is it’s so easy to make.

-This popcorn recipe takes less than an hour to make from start to finish, but it’s a recipe you can drop in the oven and forget about it for 30 minutes or so while you work on something else.
+This popcorn recipe takes a little over an hour to make from start to finish, but it’s a recipe you can drop in the oven and forget about for an hour or so while you work on something else.

 You can easily sub out your favorite holiday candy to make this a seasonal favorite!

 I recently learned that candy corn can come in all kinds of colors and flavors, so you can make this candy corn popcorn for any holiday.

 Red & green Christmas candy corn?
 Mix it with popcorn.
 Pastel-colored Easter candy corn?
 Mix it with popcorn.